maxiuw/prix/README.md

-# prix
+# PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving

-PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving
+code comming soon